stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

-For enum cases with no associated values, Swift could derive boolean getters.
+For enum cases with no associated values, Swift should derive boolean getters.

 ``` swift
 enum TrafficLight {